Make sure to pre-wash the quinoa before boiling

 Serve with sliced lime and diced avocado.

-Mahi-mahi is tasty-tasty when paired with InHarvest Red and White Quinoa.
+Mahi-mahi is tasty-tasty when paired with InHarvest Red Quinoa.
 These toasted corn tortilla tacos with ancho lime crema topping keep protein high and flavor higher, making for a perfectly zesty summertime meal.

-- 1 large dried ancho chile, stem and seeds removed, soaked in water to rehydrate
+- 4 large dried ancho chiles, stem and seeds removed, soaked in water to rehydrate

-- Cook InHarvest Red Quinoa and InHarvest White Quinoa in stock per package directions.
+- Cook InHarvest Red Quinoa in stock per package directions.
 Cool immediately.

-- Combine quinoas with shredded green cabbage; reserve.
+- Combine quinoa with shredded green cabbage; reserve.

 - To a food processor, add crema, lime juice, ancho chile, cilantro and salt.
 Process until well blended.
 Chill and reserve.

 - Rub fish with olive oil, followed by fish rub of choice.
-(Old Bay will also work).
 Let marinate for at least 20 minutes before grilling.

 - Grill fish over medium heat on each side until fillets are just cooked through.
 Flake and reserve for service.